Security on untrusted networks #

 url_prefix:

-victoria-logs-1 and victoria-logs-2 can be either two VictoriaLogs single-node instances with replicated data according to these docs , or vlselect instances in the VictoriaLogs cluster .
-Enumerate all the vlselect instances in the cluster under the url_prefix config above in order to spread load among all the available vlselect instances.
+victoria-logs-1:9428 and victoria-logs-2:9428 can be either two VictoriaLogs single-node instances with replicated data according to these docs , or vlselect instances in the VictoriaLogs cluster .
+Enumerate all the vlselect instances in the cluster under the url_prefix option above in order to spread load among them.

 Cluster routing #

-vmauth allows selecting different clusters depending on the request path.
+vmauth allows proxying incoming requests to different VictoriaLogs clusters depending on the request path.
 For example:

 unauthorized_user: